ricwheatley/Pete-Eebot/README.md

 **Withings**

-1. Generate an authorisation URL with `pete-e withings-auth-url`.
+1. Generate an authorisation URL with `pete withings-auth-url`.
 2. Open the printed link in a browser, approve the `Pete Eebot` app, and copy the `code=...` value from the redirect URL.
-3. Exchange the code for tokens: `pete-e withings-exchange-code <code>`.
+3. Exchange the code for tokens: `pete withings-exchange-code <code>`.
-4. Confirm persistence by running `pete-e refresh-withings`, which refreshes the access token and saves the results to `~/.config/pete_eebot/.withings_tokens.json`.
+4. Confirm persistence by running `pete refresh-withings`, which refreshes the access token and saves the results to `~/.config/pete_eebot/.withings_tokens.json`.
    The helper locks the file down to owner-only permissions (`chmod 600`) so the stored tokens stay private.

 **Dropbox**